Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 After proper water parameters, the one thing that baby shrimps need most is lots of plants and moss.
 There are several reasons for that, such as:

-• After being hatched, the baby cherry shrimps like to hide themselves for the first few days.
-This is the time they are most vulnerable.
-For hiding, nothing can be better than a bush of plants or thick moss.
-The babies feel safe and home among these plants.
+• After being hatched, baby cherry shrimp like to hide for the first few days, when they are most vulnerable.
+Nothing is better for hiding than a bush of plants or thick moss.
+The babies feel safe and at home among these plants.

-• During the first few days, the baby shrimps don’t eat any commercial food.
+• During the first few days, the baby shrimp don’t eat any commercial food.
 They live on biofilm and algae.
-Plants and moss are wonderful for growing algae and biofilm.
-Also, plants and moss are perfect for accumulating food particles.
+Plants and moss are wonderful for growing algae and biofilm and for accumulating food particles.
 The babies love to graze on these food particles all day long.

 • During the first few days, the babies generally stay stressed.
 A good bush of plants can relieve them from their stress.
 Also, if for any reason the babies feel threatened, they can always seek shelter among the plants and moss.

-In my best plants for cherry shrimp article, I have already mentioned some of the best plants for cherry shrimps.
-Even if you are on a tight budget, I’ll highly recommend you to get at least a good bunch of Java Moss for your shrimp tank.
-Trust me, your shrimps will love this.
+In my best plants for cherry shrimp article, I have already mentioned some of the best plants for cherry shrimp.
+Even if you are on a tight budget, I highly recommend getting at least a good bunch of Java Moss for your shrimp tank.
+Trust me, your shrimp will love this.

 Provide A Stress-free Environment For Baby Cherry Shrimps

-In this site, I have always recommended to go for a shrimp only tank while you can.
+On this site, I have always recommended getting a shrimp-only tank while you can.
 Shrimps generally don’t do well with other tank mates, except for snails.

 However, if you really desire to have a couple of other tank mates in the shrimp tank, you’ll definitely need to research well beforehand.